larryv/githooks/README.txt

 Usage
 -----

-The name of each script begins with "FOO-", where FOO is the name of a supported Git hook.
-Scripts can be installed to a repository's hooks directory (`git rev-parse --git-path hooks`) in two ways.
+Most hooks' filenames begin with "FOO-", where FOO is the name of a supported Git hook.
+A hook's prefix indicates its intended role -- e.g., pre-push-require-sigs is meant to be used as pre-push.
+To add a "FOO-" hook to a repository's hooks directory (`git rev-parse --git-path hooks`):

--   To use a single "FOO-" script, install it as FOO.
-For example, install "pre-push-require-sigs" as "pre-push".
+  - Copy or link it as FOO.
+For example, to use pre-push-require-sigs as pre-push:

+        ln -s /this/project/pre-push-require-sigs \
+              /example/repo/.git/hooks/pre-push

+    This necessarily precludes the use of other "FOO-" hooks.

--   To use multiple "FOO-" scripts, install them using their original names and install "omnihook" as FOO.
-For example, to use both "pre-push-no-WIP" and "pre-push-require-sigs", install them as-is and install "omnihook" as "pre-push".
+  - Copy or link it using its original name, then copy or link omnihook as FOO.
+For example, to use both pre-push-no-WIP and
+    pre-push-require-sigs:

+        ln -s /this/project/omnihook \
+              /example/repo/.git/hooks/pre-push &&
+        ln -s /this/project/pre-push-no-WIP \
+              /this/project/pre-push-require-sigs \
+              /example/repo/.git/hooks

-When installed to a hooks directory as FOO and invoked by Git, "omnihook" runs all executables in that directory whose names begin with "FOO-", passing along its command-line arguments and standard input.
-This accommodates the use of hooks that are not part of this collection, as long as they adhere to the naming convention.
+    As FOO, omnihook runs every "FOO-" executable in the hooks directory, repeatedly passing along its arguments and standard input.
+Hooks that are external to this collection can be integrated by renaming them to adhere to the "FOO-" convention.

 Legal